kif/SE_training/0_Introduction/index.rst

 Software engineering tips & tools
 =================================

-The initial idea has been stollen from
+The initial idea has been stolen from
 `software carpentry <http://swcarpentry.github.io/slideshows/best-practices/index.html>`_
 defined in this `publication <http://dx.doi.org/10.1371/journal.pbio.1001745>`_ from 2014.